best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 Environment variables are variables that are available in a particular environment.
 In most analysis contexts, our environment is the user environment that we are running our code from.
-This might be your local machine or dedicated analysis platform.
+This might be your local machine or a analysis platform.

 If your code depends on credentials of some kind, do not write these in your code.
 You can store passwords and keys in configuration files, but there is a risk that these files may be included in [version control](version_control.md).